(Last Updated on : 01/10/2019)

 season.
-The real culture and traditions of Sister States are still alive and followed by the young generation.
+The real culture and traditions of these States are still alive and followed by the young generation.

 Traditional Dress of Arunachal Pradesh